honusz/Tonalite/README.md

 ## Create Executable

-Create the PyInstaller release executable by running the command `python3 -m PyInstaller tonalite.spec`
+Build channelman and create the PyInstaller release executable by running the command `build.bat`

 If you have [UPX](https://upx.github.io/) installed, the output will be much faster and smaller.